 Only stockholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-On the Record Date, there were 26,716,715 shares of common stock outstanding and entitled to vote.
-A list of registered stockholders entitled to vote at the meeting will be available at Neuronetics' offices, 3222
+On the Record Date, there were 28,452,713 shares of common stock outstanding and entitled to vote.
+A list of registered stockholders entitled to vote at the Annual Meeting will be available at Neuronetics' offices,

-Phoenixville Pike, Malvern, PA 19355 during the ten days prior to the meeting.
-A list of stockholders of record will also be available during the meeting for inspection by shareholders of record for any legally valid purpose related to the Annual Meeting at the meeting center site at www.virtualshareholdermeeting.com/STIM2022.
+3222 Phoenixville Pike, Malvern, PA 19355 during the ten days prior to the Annual Meeting.
+A list of stockholders of record will also be available during the Annual Meeting for inspection by stockholders of record for any legally valid purpose related to the Annual Meeting at www.virtualshareholdermeeting.com/STIM2023.